FiniteSingularity/finite-shaders/README.md

 1. Install StreamFX following the instructions at the link above.
 2. Open the "Filters" menu for the source/scene you would like to apply the shader to.
 3. Click the + and add a new Shader filter.
-4. Click "Browse" in the shader filter panel, and navigate to the `streamfx` directory at the root level of this project.
+4. Click "Browse" in the shader filter panel, and navigate to the `streamfx` directory at the root level of _this_ project.
 Select the `.effect` file you want to use.
 5. Enjoy all of the glorious shader goodness!
+6. Note- the entire repository directory is needed to use these shaders due to include files.
+Please do not move an effect file outside of this directory structure.

 ## Available Shaders